LucasMatuszewski/udemy-intro-to-git/README.md

 ##GIT checkout
-to chackout previous code (usualy without changing old version) Get back to some saved (commited) point in a past.
+to chack out previous code (usualy without changing enythig, just look) Get back to some saved (commited) point in a past.
 We check commit ID by "git log" and type:
 > git checkout 7ac6b76cbac6b7ca7bac879acb (ID)

 it wont work (abort) if we have some changes/filles wich haven't been commited

-If we want to go back to MASTER (neewest version) we don't need ID, just type:
+If we want to go back to MASTER (newest version) we don't need it's ID, just type:
 > git checkout master

-###BRANCH
+##GIT BRANCH <branch-name>
 If we want to have 2 diferent versions of an aplication (we dont know witch way we wont to go, want make some changes in old commit we are checking out) we can make a new branch (it have its own commits history and we can develope 2 branches independently)
 To make a new branch we could type:
-> git branch <branch name> <commit id>
+> git branch <branch-name> <commit id>
 > <commit id> is optional, but it will make branch from this commit (not from a HEAD commit)

 ###GIT show-branch
 To see all branches and they commits history

 ###GIT checkout <branch-name>
 	Take HEAD to this branch, we can work on it.
+Make some changes.

 ##GIT MERGE <branch-name>
 it merge 2 branches to one, merging also files.
 If we want to marge some branch to master, the HEAD should be on Master IT WILL AUTOMATICALY MERGE FILES WITH CODE AND SHOW DIFERENCES IN A FILLE.
-USUALY WE HAVE TO CHECK MANUALY EFECTS OF MERGING
+USUALY WE HAVE TO CHECK / FIX MANUALY EFECTS OF MERGING, add it and commit it.

 ###REVERT GIT REPO